 Nearly all Corridor establishments have less than 100 employees.
 There are only two establishments in the Corridor that employ more than 500 employees.
 These businesses are located in the southern portion of the Corridor in Roxbury and Hyde Park.
 These businesses perform construction and distribution.
-Other large Corridor employers (>100) are concentrated near the upper end of the Corridor, as shown in the figure below.
-The lower to middle portion of the Corridor has fewer businesses and fewer large businesses, as shown to the right.
+Other large Corridor employers (>100) are concentrated near the upper end of the Corridor, as shown in the figure above.
+The lower to middle portion of the Corridor has fewer businesses and fewer large businesses.
 Most of these very small businesses are retail and wholesale trade, health care and social assistance, as well as other services.